awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: How do I authenticate users into AWS VAM?**

 By default, the solution will configure authentication into AWS VAM with Amazon Cognito.
-An administrator will provide their email and given an ability to setup their password.
+An administrator will provide their email and be given the ability to setup their password.
 To configure your preferred method of signing users into AWS VAM you will need to configure that during the setup process.
 Once this is configured, changing your preferred authentication provider will require redeploying the solution.

 **Q: Can I use AWS VAM with my existing user directory, including Microsoft Active Directory?**